 Transporting the puppy home – reassurance / travel sickness;

 Puppy will never have worn a collar & lead when he leaves us, so his introduction to this can be a learning curve to both puppy and his new owners!
 The first decision is harness or collar.
-Our advice is start out with a harness.
-They put less pressure on the delicate neck and throat of a young puppy and since puppy will never have felt the lead before he is most likely going to pull against it, rearing up and jumping, or become a flat mop on the floor that will require a certain amount of dragging to be persuaded to come forward!
-Do be careful on the harness you choose though, as the ones with clips straight next to the skin sometimes pinch, and the puppy will never forget if he gets a pinch!
-Ancol do a very good puppy harness called the 'step in' range which has velcro underneath the clip and only one closure so is very easy and comfortable.
+My husband and I have different opinions on this, but my advice is start out with an Extra Small, step in harness.
+They put less pressure on the delicate neck and throat of a young puppy, and since puppy will never have felt the pressure of a lead before, he is most likely going to pull against it.
+He will probably rear up and jump, or become a flat mop on the floor that will require a certain amount of dragging to be persuaded to come forward! and for me I feel better doing that in a harness instead of a collar, but it is a personal choice.
+Do be careful on the harness you choose though, as the ones with clips straight next to the skin sometimes pinch, and the puppy will NEVER forget if he gets a pinch!
+Ancol do a very good puppy harness called the 'step in' range which has Velcro underneath the clip and only one closure so is very easy and comfortable.
 I'll add the link the the website if this is of interest to you; Step-in Harness (ancol.co.uk) and most of the puppies would require an XS at collection age.

-Once the harness has been outgrown, however, instead of replacing it with another harness, we reccommend changing to a collar.
+Once the harness has been outgrown, however, instead of replacing it with another harness, we recommend changing to a collar.
 A collar discourages pulling on the lead & by the time pup is old enough to have outgrown the harness he should be well educated enough not to hurt his neck or throat by being silly.
+I can't emphasize enough though, be very careful when doing up any clips on a harness, collar or coats that you don't pinch the skin or trap hair as it can cause a trust issue, which in turn can lead to undesirable defensive behavior.
+Where possible, I much prefer a good, old-fashioned buckle.

-We ARE in favour of crate training.
-It’s a personal choice, and the new owners should be prepared for a stressful first week if choosing to use a crate, however its short term pain for long term gain and your commitment to creating a good routine will pay dividends for the rest of your puppy’s life.
+We ARE in favor of crate training.
+HOWEVER, It’s a personal choice, and the new owners should be FULLY prepared for a stressful first week if choosing to use a crate.
+It is short term pain for long term gain, and your commitment to creating a good routine will pay dividends for the rest of your puppy’s life.
+Please do your research before deciding on whether to crate train or not though, because if you start the training and don't see it through properly you will inadvertently train your dog to be very noisy and demanding and will create an ongoing problem for yourself.

 At night make sure the puppy has been fed and had his food taken away by about 6-7pm, that way whatever he has last eaten will have a chance to leave before he goes to bed for the night.
 Make sure he is played with then taken outside for the toilet before shutting it in FOR THE NIGHT.
 Put bedding in the back half and newspaper in the front half.
 I prefer not to leave water in the crate overnight, but if you do then preferably make sure it is fixed to the bars of the cage.
 THIS PART IS IMPORTANT.
 Do all of your evening routine and get everything shut down and turned off before taking your puppy for his final pee/poo of the day.
 Stay out with puppy until he’s finished, then put him in bed, shut the door, turn the light off and go to bed yourself.
 If your puppy that wakes up and makes a noise in night, DO NOT GO TO IT.
 Remember - your puppy will be happier once he adjusts to your ‘pack’/routine.
 If you adjust to the puppy then it will not understand your routine and sleepless nights will become the norm.
 If you stick with this guide then noisy nights will be kept to a minimum.
 Then first thing in the morning, as soon as you wake up, the puppy will hear you and will also wake up, and will immediately need a wee.
 You will not have time to make a coffee or clean your teeth, go straight to your puppy in your dressing gown and take the puppy outside and stay with it for as long as you need.
 If you are lucky then you will see puppy go straight to the last place he peed and go there again.
 When it does, PRAISE it with great enthusiasm.

 Here at Hallslake we use an Ad Lib feeding routing where the dog and puppies have as much food as they like available at all times.
 Using this technique we find that our dogs aren’t greedy or food obsessed, they tend to pick at their food and have a little every now and then rather than quickly eating each meal.
 This feeding pattern works well for us but it doesn’t suit everyone.
 It is particularly likely to fail if you have another animal in the house that is likely to eat puppy’s food or if your puppy is getting too fat and needs to have his calories controlled.
 If you choose to change to set meal times puppies should be on 3 meals per day until they are 4 – 6 months, they can then be reduced to 2 meals per day.
 Cockapoo puppies are predominantly fully grown before they are a year old, and their protein and calorie intake will alter dramatically once they stop growing.
 I would advise changing off a puppy food at 6 months old, and off a junior food and on to adult food by 12 months old.
-We will give you a bag of the food the puppies have been eating (Red Mills XCEL) but if you choose to change to a different food you should do so gradually.
+We will give you a bag of the Beco Puppy dry food that your puppy will have been eating before the leaves (We love this company, it's ethics and the quality of human grade meat it uses.
+This is the link; ( BECO - Love your dog, love our planet – Beco Pets ) In the puppy pack, we will also give you a voucher for 30% off your first online order if you choose to carry on using this food.
+If you choose to change to a different food, you should do so gradually.
 We recommend Lamb & rice feeds as opposed to chicken & grain feeds as there is often indigestible meat in chicken based feeds, such as beak, claws and feather which can lead to upset tummy and poor quality nutrition for the puppy.
-If cost is not an issue for you we recommend trying the RAW / BARF food options.
-We particularly like Natural Instinct, which can be found following this link https://www.naturalinstinct.com/raw-dog-food/natural
+We can also recommend the RAW / BARF food options if you aren't squeamish about having raw food about the kitchen.
+We particularly like Natural Instinct raw foods, which can be found following this link https://www.naturalinstinct.com/raw-dog-food/natural

 First worming when you take our puppy home

-We advise giving your puppy a 3 day worming course of Puppy Panacure 10% starting as soon as you arrive home with your new puppy.
+We will have wormed your puppy every 14 days from birth, until he goes home with you.
+He will have had Drontal Puppy at 14 days, and 28 days, then will have had a Stronghold Puppy topical treatment against worms, fleas and ear mites at 6 weeks old and then at 8 weeks (or when you take him home) we advise giving your puppy a 3 day worming course of Puppy Panacure 10% starting as soon as you arrive home with your new puppy.
 This will ensure that any parasites which the puppy may have picked up from our farm or his/her parents since his/her last worming should not be transferred to your home and garden.
 We will provide you with a syringe of Puppy Panacure containing 10ml of liquid wormer.
 This should be given at a dose of 3ml per day over 3 days.
 This 3ml does allow for a small amount off spillage as the puppy is likely to spit a little out, and a little extra in the syringe in case it comes out a little fast!
 Don’t worry if you have a little left at the end of the 3 days, just throw it away.

 To worm your puppy try to have 2 people available, one of you hold the puppy tightly on your lap or in your arms, while the other person opens the puppies mouth and squeezes 3ml of the wormer on to the back of the puppies tongue.
 Then hold the puppy’s mouth closes until she or she has swallowed.
 It can be a little messy so having a towel or wet wipe handy is a good idea!